nmoller/puppet-vg/README.md

 $ vagrant up
 ```

+for the first time.

+We have added a slave (slave01) to connect to master.

 ## Further dev

-Everything is ready to create a cluster setting the ips of each machine if you copy and edit the config block to add some hosts.
+Update the treatement of the keys....